 Keeping businesses in the community is as important as bringing new businesses in.
 To ensure that local businesses continue to thrive, they need support.
 In part, this will come through marketing efforts that bring additional visitors into the community, but there may be other ways that the Town and Village can help the business community.
 To identify these opportunities, the Main Street Action Committee should consider continuing to hold periodic business roundtables at which local business owners are invited to discuss issues they are experiencing, what barriers exist to growing their businesses and what opportunities they feel exist that can help them keep their businesses sustainable.
+Any communications relating to business support must include the Lamoille County Court and related businesses.

-Recommendation Continue to Communicate with Business Community Objectives Enhance Assets Support the Local Economy Responsible party Main Street Action Committee Priority High Potential Funding Sources Norther Borders Grant, Community Development Block Grant (Planning Grant) Stakeholders & Partners Village Trustees, Selectboard, Lamoille Chamber of Commerce, Local Businesses Next Steps Organize and convene regular business roundtable to continue to develop opportunities to support businesses and improve opportunities for business growth and development.
+Recommendation Continue to Communicate with Business Community Objectives Enhance Assets Support the Local Economy Responsible party Main Street Action Committee Priority High Potential Funding Sources Norther Borders Grant, Community Development Block Grant (Planning Grant) Stakeholders & Partners Village Trustees, Selectboard, Lamoille Chamber of Commerce, Local Businesses, Lamoille County Court Next Steps Organize and convene regular business roundtable to continue to develop opportunities to support businesses and improve opportunities for business growth and development.
 Collect information provided through business roundtables and identify where the Town and Village or local stakeholder groups can provide support.